-- ✓ This facility does not discharge to a 303(d) listed stream or to a stream with an EPA approved TMDL. - The Department conducted a stream survey on September 1, 2015 at three locations near this facility: in Stream approximately 200 feet upstream from Outfall #001, in stream approximately 100 feet downstream of Outfall #001, and at Outfall #001.
-No use designations of the receiving stream were impaired.
+✓ This facility does not discharge to a 303(d) listed stream or to a stream with an EPA approved TMDL.

+✓ The Department has not conducted a stream survey for this waterbody.
+When a stream survey is conducted, more information may be available about the receiving stream.